taylulz/Portfolio/README.md

 VS Code

-# What I learned in making this webpage
+# What new things I learned in making this webpage
 Include images as links

-How have link navigate to specified pdf page number
+Link navigation to specified pdf page number

 Include links in readme

 # Leagl
 Copyright (c) 2020 Taylor Delph

 This website is licensed under the MIT license.